Greek Sign Language

 Greek Sign has been legally recognized as the official language area of the Deaf community for educational purposes in Greece since 2000.
-The Greek Sign Language is estimated to be used by some 40,600 people.

 On December 19, 2013, the OMKE (Greek Federation of the Deaf) presented the Declaration on the Constitutional Recognition of the Greek Sign Language.

 Historical evolution

 The Greek Sign Language is recognized as the first language of deaf and hard of hearing students by law 2817/2000.
 Since 2000, according to the aforementioned law, as well as 3699/2008, knowledge of the Greek Sign Language is a mandatory qualification for the recruitment of new professionals in the education of deaf students.
 By Law 4488/2017 (Article 65 (2)).
 The Greek Sign Language is recognized as equal to the Greek language.
 In addition, the law stipulates that the state is taking measures to promote it and to cover all the communication needs of the deaf and hard of hearing citizens.